What is a Palette/Panel Holder?

 What kind of tripod can I use?

 Any sturdy 35 mm camera tripod will work.
 We recommend a tripod that has at least a 10 lb. load capacity to the ball head and also a quick release plate.
 We currently supply only one model of tripod.
 The Manfrotto MT190XRO3 tripod with the Manfrotto 496 Ball head and quick release plate can be found here.

 Do you sell in stores?

-No. We have deliberately chosen to sell directly to our customers so we can provide quality products and customer service to help ensure that our customers are satisfied for as long as they own our products.
-We believe that the artist deserves a lifetime of support for the quality of equipment that they use.
+YES!
+We believe that our customers deserve a lifetime of support for the equipment that they use.
 The equipment is handmade, so we are able to repair MOST used Open Box M products FREE OF CHARGE for the lifetime of the product.
-We simply ask our customers to pay the original shipping fee to get it to us.
-The fix and return is FREE!!!
+We simply ask our customers to pay for the original shipping fee to get the repair to us.
+Then, the fix and return is FREE!!!
 We are only able to provide this service to our US customers.
 Return fees will have to be negotiated for INTERNATIONAL repairs prior to sending us the repair.
-Please contact us before sending in your equipment for refurbishing and make sure that you include the return shipping information inside of the package so that we can get it back to you within a reasonable amount of time.
+Please contact us before sending us your equipment.
+Also, please make sure that the return shipping information is included somewhere inside of the package so that we can get the repaired product sent back within a reasonable amount of time.

 How do you ship and what are your shipping rates?